AntBezr/HTML_Margit/Portfolio/README.md

 Known issues to be solved:
 - On the mobile version at main page on the top if you open the menu links inside the menu will be white with a beige background, but links should be black
-- all versions.
-When you open page with direct link, js doesn't work.
-But if u come to main page from Gallery page, everything is fine

 ## Technologies used